Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

-\end{small}Combining these two methods, we take advantage of the regional aggregation of effective solutions and the usage of random methods can generate more diverse solutions, avoiding the local optimum that inbreeding may fall into.
+Combining these two methods, we take advantage of the regional aggregation of effective solutions {by the inbreeding on the one hand, and generate more diverse solutions by a random method on the other hand, avoiding the local optimum that the inbreeding may fall into.}